MyCollegeSuccessStory.com logo

 People's job titles are generally not capitalized unless they precede the person's name:

-Right: Dr. Randall S. Hansen is president of Empowering Sites.
+Right: Dr. Randall S. Hansen is the founder of Empowering Sites.

-Right: Empowering Sites President Dr. Randall S. Hansen is speaking at a seminar.
+Right: Empowering Sites Founder Dr. Randall S. Hansen is speaking at a seminar.

 Don't use sexist language.